 Made from a compressed cloth fibre base soaked in bitumen, shed felt is one of the most important components of your garden shed.
 The bitumen is the secret to its importance, as the substance makes the felt, and therefore your roof, waterproof.

-Considering the amount of rain that we get in the UK, to say nothing of the snow in winter and early spring, a properly waterproofed shed roof is essential.
+Considering the amount of rain we get in the UK, to say nothing of the snow in winter and early spring, a properly waterproofed shed roof is essential.
 It is not enough to slap a few pieces of new felt over the old felt with a bit of glue, nor should you forgo the use of nails and glue all the felt down.
-If you want to install the product successfully, you will need to remove all the old felt, sort out any problems with the roof timber, and then use clout nails as well as adhesive where required.
+If you want to install the product successfully, you will need to remove all the old felt, sort out any problems with the roof timber, and then use clout nails and adhesive where required.

 Not using too much adhesive allows it some give, which prevents it from tearing or cracking.
-If you install new standard Green Mineral felt correctly, you probably will not need to replace it for at least five years, although you can extend that by applying an underlay.
+If you install the new standard Green Mineral felt correctly, you probably will not need to replace it for at least five years, although you can extend that by applying an underlay.
 Other types of more durable felt can have a lifespan of up to 15 years.

 The Equipment You Will Need